-History isn’t entirely clear on the origins of a bean salad named after him or who developed the recipe, but the choice of ingredients has a special meaning.
-The green, red, and black beans are also the colors of the African nationalist flag, a symbol of Garvey’s activism that was first adopted by the UNIA in 1920.
+History isn’t entirely clear on the origins of the bean salad named after him or who developed the recipe, but the choice of ingredients has a special meaning.
+The green, red, and black beans represent the colors of the African nationalist flag, a symbol of Garvey’s movement that was first adopted by the UNIA in 1920.
 (It’s also known as the Pan-African flag, Marcus Garvey flag, UNIA flag, Afro-American flag, or Black Liberation flag.)

-Garvey had long lobbied for a flag to represent the movement, as he felt it would represent a political presence for the Black community.
+Garvey had long lobbied for a flag to represent the movement because he felt it would create a political presence for the Black community.

-Red was chosen to represent the blood shared and shed by Africans; black was associated with identity; green was a reminder of growth and fertility in Africa.
+Red was chosen to represent the blood shared and shed by Africans, black was associated with identity, and green was a reminder of growth and fertility in Africa.

 There’s at least one variation of the salad that uses kidney beans, black olives, and green lettuce to represent the colors of the flag.
-Like most everything involved with Juneteenth, serving it is about more than just entertaining—it’s about remembering the many challenges and the people who made a difference.
+Like most everything involved with Juneteenth, serving it is about more than just entertaining—it’s about remembering the many struggles of previous generations.